er2/hack4good/README.txt

   District will be retrieved the next time cron is run.

+* VIEWS INTEGRATION *

+Once you've installed the Views module, you can find the default view at /admin/build/views called "Congress".
+You can either customize it or create a new view of the type "Congress".

 * USING THE API *

 Here are the functions.
 See the docbook comments for more info.